If you can't find an answer to your question below, feel free to contact us!

 Q: Who goes on FOP?

-A: In 2016, about one-fourth of the incoming class participated in 43 trips.
-FOPpers came from all over the United States and from many foreign countries.
-There were participants with extensive backpacking experience in Wyoming and folks who have never been outside of New York City.
+A: In 2019, about 1 out of 4 members of the incoming class participated in FOP.
+FOPpers participated in 39 trips and came from all over the United States, and from many foreign countries.
+There were participants with extensive backpacking experience in Wyoming and folks who had never been outside of New York City.
 Students came from all different races, ethnicities, economic circumstances, nationalities, and languages.
-Our goal is to prepare students as best we can for their upcoming Harvard experience, and to do this we try to create diverse FOP trips which are microcosms of the larger, diverse community at Harvard.
+Our goal is to prepare students as best we can for their upcoming Harvard experience.
+To do this, we try to create diverse FOP trips which are microcosms of the larger, diverse community at Harvard.

 Q: What if I have never been camping before?

 A: All the better!
 No prior experience is necessary to go on FOP.
 We have both wilderness trips and site-based trips.
-Many trips involve camping, but some of the site-based Site Exploration trips will spend the nights in cabins - which can be a perfect middle ground for someone unwilling to take the full plunge into wilderness camping.
-We also have three different trip difficulty levels - "A", "B", and "C" - to provide the appropriate learning experiences and physical challenges for those who have never been camping before and those who are pros.
-FOPpers who have never spent much time outside before often learn the most about themselves and have some of the most rewarding experiences.
-On the trip, leaders teach all the skills and provide all the info FOPpers need to be comfortable.
+Many trips involve camping, but some of the site-based Site Exploration trips will spend the nights in cabins—which can be a perfect middle ground for someone who would rather not plunge into wilderness camping.
+In addition to site-based exploration trips, we sort FOPpers into different wilderness trip difficulty levels to provide the appropriate learning experiences and physical challenges for all first-year students.
+FOPpers who have not spent much time outside before often learn the most about themselves and have some of the most rewarding experiences.
+On the trip, leaders teach all the skills and provide all the info FOPpers need to be comfortable in the wilderness.
+Please note: FOP will take place virtually in 2021 but there will be opportunities for in-person outdoor experience throughout the academic year.

 Q: What about the outdoor equipment?
 That looks expensive, and I don't own my own.

 A: FOP has a significant supply of rental equipment.
-Each year, approximately 80% of FOPpers borrow some form of gear.
+Each year, approximately 80 percent of FOPpers borrow some form of gear.
 This gear is available at very reasonable rates.
 In addition, anyone receiving financial aid from the College or from FOP is eligible to rent gear for free.
+Please note: students will need no outdoor equipment for virtu-FOP.

 Q: Should I be working out to get ready for FOP?